Table of Contents:

-There’s also software, such as our Brand Protection software and Anti Piracy software that allow you to cost-effectively scale these efforts, if your problem is more than your in-house team can handle.
+There’s also software, such as our Brand Protection software and Anti Piracy software that allows you to cost-effectively scale these efforts if your problem is more than your in-house team can handle.

-To help you decide what’s the best approach to these cybercrimes for your company we recently wrote a blog on how to choose the right brand protection solution for your business.
+To help you decide what the best approach to these cybercrimes is for your company we recently wrote a blog on how to choose the right brand protection solution for your business.

 Identity theft is closely related to the phishing scams that were discussed earlier.
-As another computer as a tool cybercrimes, they existed much earlier than the Internet did, but it has certainly improved their reach and ease of execution.
+As another computer as a tool for cybercrimes, they existed much earlier than the Internet did, but it has certainly improved their reach and ease of execution.

-Identity theft exists in two main forms, depending on the information that was stolen.
+Identity theft exists in two main forms, depending on the information stolen.
 These forms are impersonation as the lesser evil if only personal information or accounts without payment methods saved were stolen.
-However it can be much worse if credit card information or accounts containing it was stolen since the cybercriminal can make purchases charged to your account.
+However, it can be much worse if credit card information or accounts containing it was stolen since the cybercriminal can make purchases charged to your account.

 This also applies to companies, but on top of it, you should be aware that former employees might be disgruntled and retain access to your accounts.

 The easiest and least expensive method of protecting your identity online is to share as little information about yourself as possible.

-You should also keep an eye on your online accounts activity, and proactively report any suspicious activity as soon as it happens.
+You should also keep an eye on your online account activity, and proactively report any suspicious activity as soon as it happens.